frederic-perez/AmE-dictionary/data/idioms.md

 __case of the dropsy__ A fictitious “condition” characterized by continually dropping things from one’s hands.
 It is a play on the term “dropsy,” which was formerly used to denote the condition now known as edema (or oedema). _I’ve broken four or five plates since I started work.
 I guess I’ve got a bad case of the dropsy today._
 __case out__ _slang_ To observe and examine someone or something, often to gain knowledge for a specific future purpose.
 A noun or pronoun can be used between “case” and “out.” _I cased my opponent out in preparation for the big fight._
 __case the joint__ :three::hammer: (casing the joint)
-__cash cow__ :two: A product or business that always makes a lot of profit.
+__cash cow__ :three: A product or business that always makes a lot of profit.
 __cash in__ :six::hammer:
 __cast a sheep’s eye__ To give a sideways glance or a suspicious look. _When I tried to feed the baby something new, she cast a sheep’s eye at it and then tried to smack it out of my hand._
 __cast doubt__